covXtreme/covXtreme/Contributing.md

 ## How Can I Contribute?

+### Potential Enhancements
+* Multivariate diagnostics such as the coefficient of tail dependence e.g., eta, chi and chibar.
+* Choice of optimal bin edges - a potential approach would be to use reversible-jump Markov chain Monte Carlo.
+* Implementation of alternative contour methods.
+* Reimplementation of *covXtreme* in Python.

 ### Reporting Bugs/Issues and Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion or an issue with the *covXtreme* code, including completely new features and minor improvements to existing functionality.
 Please submit an issue request with a detailed explanation on the current problems you are facing.